nhado401/nhado401.github.io/Project.md

 title: "Project"
 ---

+## Expanded Diseased Leaf Detection Project on STM32 Embedded Machine Learning System (2022) - Python, C

+Proposed an effective apporoach to fit the dataset and enhance model's accuracy under 1MB memory constraints.

+Optimized the weights and biases when deploying the model in embedded system.

+Implemented successfully the 2D CNNs with high accuracy.

 ## Diseased Leaf Detection and Classification (2022) - Python

 Collected, extracted and analyzed data using Pandas, NumPy libraries.